15 Things to Do in Inner Harbor, Maryland (MD)

 Short Description:

-This children’s museum is packed with hands-on exhibits designed to stimulate learning and creativity in younger audiences.
-From building structures to engaging in imaginative play, this museum offers endless fun for families.
+Port Discovery Children's Museum is packed with hands-on exhibits designed to stimulate learning and creativity in younger audiences.
+From building structures to engaging in imaginative play, this museum is also a great stop for families exploring things to do in Maryland (MD).

 Pros and Cons: